 Relating job characteristics to resource requirements can be complex.
-How a job is coded or data is represented can have a large impact on resource balancing.
+How the job is coded or the job data is represented can have a large impact on resource balance.
 For example, resource usage can be shifted between disk IOPS and CPU based on your choice of compression scheme or parsing format.
 Per-node CPU and disk activity can be traded for inter-node bandwidth, depending on the implementation of the Map/Reduce strategy.